RoamGuru Roam Guru

 I've seen people pay €80+ for the same journey because they booked last minute.
 Don't be that person.
 Book 2-3 months ahead if you can.
 The Ouigo service is particularly brutal on pricing—sometimes as low as €10 if you catch a promotion.

-GPS coordinates for Gare de La Rochelle: 46.1536° N, 1.1458° W
+Gare de La Rochelle Address: Place de la Gare, 17000 La Rochelle GPS: 46.1536° N, 1.1458° W

 By Air (Only If You Must)

 La Rochelle-Île de Ré Airport (LRH) handles budget flights from the UK and some European cities.
 Ryanair and EasyJet operate here.
 But honestly?
 The train is usually cheaper and far less stressful.
 If you do fly, the bus to town costs €1.50 (purchase on board).
+The airport is 4 km from the center—taxi will run you €20-25, which is absurd for that distance.
+Take the bus.

 By Bus (The Cheapest Option)

 FlixBus and BlaBlaCar Bus serve La Rochelle from major French cities.
 Paris to La Rochelle can be as cheap as €15 if you book early.
 The journey takes 6-7 hours, but you're saving serious money.
+I've done this route twice.
+Once I got a €12 ticket and spent the savings on oysters.
+No regrets.

 Where to Sleep Without Crying

-Hostels (€25-35/night)
+Hostels (€22-35/night)

 La Rochelle isn't exactly overflowing with hostels, but the ones that exist are decent.
 Expect to pay €25-35 for a dorm bed in summer, slightly less in shoulder season.
 Book early—there aren't many beds to go around.

-La Rochelle Youth Hostel (Auberge de Jeunesse) 28 Rue des Merciers, 17000 La Rochelle GPS: 46.1592° N, 1.1514° W Dorms: €22–28/night, private rooms from €55
+La Rochelle Youth Hostel (Auberge de Jeunesse) Address: 28 Rue des Merciers, 17000 La Rochelle GPS: 46.1592° N, 1.1514° W Dorms: €22–28/night, private rooms from €55 Open: Reception 7:00 AM–11:00 PM

 This is your best bet for cheap beds.
 It's a proper HI hostel in a renovated building near the Old Port.
 Clean, secure, and you get breakfast included.
 The kitchen is functional—use it.
+I've stayed here twice.
+The first time I arrived at midnight after a delayed train and the night manager still let me in with a smile.
+That kind of place.

 Budget Hotels (€40-70/night)